 The civil society groups are warning that pension funds and banks attending the conference, for instance Deutsche Bank, must ensure they do not fund risky investments that threaten the livelihoods and food sovereignty of countless local communities.

-Filed under Africa, Biodiversity, Climate Change, Climate Justice, Commodification of Life, Commons, Corporate Globalization, False Solutions to Climate Change, Forests and Climate Change, Green Economy, Greenwashing, Indigenous Peoples, Land Grabs, REDD, The Greed Economy and the Future of Forests
+Filed under Africa, Biodiversity, Climate Change, Climate Justice, Commodification of Life, Corporate Globalization, False Solutions to Climate Change, Forests and Climate Change, Green Economy, Greenwashing, Indigenous Peoples, Land Grabs, REDD, The Greed Economy and the Future of Forests

 Global Justice Ecology Project teams up with the Sojourner Truth show on KPFK Pacifica Los Angeles for a weekly Earth Minute each Tuesday and a weekly Earth Watch interview each Thursday.